Aitken College (Greenvale, Victoria)

-Aitken College is an independent, co-education day school located in Greenvale, Victoria, Australia.
+Aitken College is a private, co-education day school located in Greenvale, Victoria, Australia.
 It offers schooling education from Prep through to Year 12.

-Aitken College is a co-educational, independent school catering for students of all faiths and religious denominations in the northwest region of Melbourne.
+The College caters for students of all faiths and religious denominations in the northwest region of Melbourne.
 It opened in January 1999.
 It operates in association with the Uniting Church in Australia but is not governed or managed by the Church.

 Students

 As of the 2022 school year, there were 1600 students.
 The college is divided into four smaller "schools":